hotschedules/gettingstarted/docs/Agent.md

 **Command Usage Examples:**

-	rbc-agent console –h
+	agent-cli console –h
-	rbc-agent console --help
+	agent-cli console --help
-	rbc-agent console
+	agent-cli console

 ###Management Console
-The rbc-agent includes a web management console.
+The agent-cli includes a web management console.
 This console is available from an internet browser on port 4444 of the local network interface.

 [http://localhost:4444](http://localhost:4444)    -- or --    [http://127.0.0.1:4444](http://127.0.0.1:4444)